CIHR / NSERC / SSHRC

 Choosing a University

-Applicants can select up to five Universities where they wish to hold the award.
+Applicants can select up to three Universities where they wish to hold the award.
 You should select Simon Fraser University as one of their institutions in the application form if:

 - you are currently enrolled full time at SFU in an eligible graduate program; or